awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 1. On the **Configure Security Group** page, use a security group to define firewall rules for your instance\.
 These rules specify which incoming network traffic is delivered to your instance\.
 All other traffic is ignored\. \(For more information about security groups, see [Amazon EC2 Security Groups for Linux Instances](using-network-security.md)\.\) Select or create a security group as follows, and then choose **Review and Launch**\.

    1. To select an existing security group, choose **Select an existing security group**, and select your security group\.
-If you are launching into EC2\-Classic, the security groups are for EC2\-Classic\.
-If you are launching into a VPC, the security groups are for that VPC\.
 **Note**
 \(Optional\) You can't edit the rules of an existing security group, but you can copy them to a new group by choosing **Copy to new**\.
 Then you can add rules as described in the next step\.